 The analysis of the disposition of bank assets by country at December 2008 is given in figure 5.
 Once again the highest proportion (at 37%) of assets were placed in the UK, reflecting placements with group treasury operations.
 The next highest destination was Switzerland with 15% of assets.
-The largest class of assets was loans to banks and financial institutions: this reached £111.2 billion (figure 6).
-Lending by banks increased to corporates, retail and private clients and also on residential mortgages (figure 7).
-It would appear that, as credit conditions tightened, corporated in Guernsey increased their Tier 1 capital from £1.6 billion to £1.9 billion (table 2 and figure 8) in response to our requirement for them to strengthen their balance sheets and position themselves for the more difficult market conditions.
+The largest class of assets was loans to banks and financial institutions which reached £111.2 billion (see figure 6).
+Lending by banks increased to corporates, retail and private clients and also on residential mortgages (see figure 7).
+It would appear that, as credit conditions tightened, corporates drew on facilities already available to them.
+Banks incorporated in Guernsey increased their Tier 1 capital from £1.6 billion to £1.9 billion (see figure 8) in response to our requirement for them to strengthen their balance sheets and position themselves for the more difficult market conditions.
 The distribution of locally incorporated banks by risk asset ratio is shown in figure 9.

-Figure 2.
-Country of origin of Guernsey-licensed banks branches at end 2008
+Figure 3.
+Analysis of deposits with Guernsey banks by currency at end Dec 2008